cjemorton/cmorton_blog/_posts/2020-03-12-torrent-manager-building-a-useful-perl-module-coding-the-module.md

 Now that we can communicate with rtorrent.
 We need to know what say, and what to ask it.
 Here we build on the wonderful work done by the github user `mdevaev` on the project `emonoda`. - Which they picked up from [gi-torrent]

-They have done a wonderful job documenting and compiling it into a nice format for me to easilly read.
+They have done a wonderful job documenting and compiling it into a nice format for me to easily read.

 Reference: